gaiwudi/genomics_analysis_for_genome/README.md

 # genomics_analysis_for_genome
 genomics analysis including genome assembly and annotation ,caling SNP , et al.
+I will gradually supply things for this project.